-- There are restrictions on which actions serialization/deserialization routines and expressions may perform.
+- 1 There are restrictions on which actions serialization/deserialization routines and expressions may perform.
 The following restrictions apply to constructors and destructors invoked when deserializing an object that uses UPCXX_SERIALIZED_FIELDS, expressions passed to UPCXX_SERIALIZED_VALUES and the constructor invoked upon deserialization, and all statements executed within any call to the member-function templates serialize and deserialize (§6.2.3): - 1.
-Serialization/deserialization may not call any UPC++ routine with a progress level other than none. - 2.
+Serialization/deserialization may not call any $\tt UPC++$ routine with a progress level other than none. - 2.
 If multiple application threads in the same process may concurrently invoke serialization/deserialization, the expressions or routines must be thread-safe and permit concurrent invocation from multiple threads. - 2 Serialization/deserialization is only invoked by UPC++ functions with a progress level of internal or user.
-Calls to write and write_sequence on a writer synchronously invoke serialization on the argument objects, and calls to read, read_into, and read_sequence_into on a reader synchronously invoke deserialization to construct the resulting objects.
+Calls to the member-function templates of a Writer synchronously invoke serialization on the argument objects, and calls to the member-function templates of a Reader synchronously invoke deserialization to construct the resulting objects.